insooth/insooth.github.io/delaying-things.md

 Interpret description of a program, carry state between the interpreted structures.

+Free is a Monad; it wraps another structure and makes it possible to treated as a Monad (nested data structure is interpreted, hidden state with current result of the computation is carried by Free between the next interpretation steps of the nested structure); like recursion through Y combinator: the function passed to Y is not recursive itself.

 #### About this document

 May 28, 2019 &mdash; Krzysztof Ostrowski